 If you want to decorate your puppet theater, you can.
 But remember, it will be dark as you give your show, so the audience really won't see a lot of what you design on it.
 So keep it simple.
 The image to the right is an example of a possible border around your theater.
 Click it to find the original image.

-Below are the puppets -- simply shapes cut from cardboard with sticks taped on.
+Below are the puppets—simply shapes cut from cardboard with sticks taped on.
 We used bamboo skewers, but you can use craft sticks or straws as well.
 To make your puppets more lifelike, cut out legs, jaws, or arms separately from the body parts and attach them with paper fasteners (brads).
-Be sure to attach a stick on each part so you can move both pieces.
+Be sure to attach a stick to each part so you can move both pieces.
 Sprite made her shark have a hinged mouth!
 Very scary!

 Setting It up and Giving a Shadow Puppet Show